 As in every trip to Central or South America, we somehow end up with events that interrupt or change our course, it is also never the same thing every time.
 After an uneventful flight and a smooth landing, there was more pleasant news as the flight crew announced that masks no longer needed in Costa Rica.
 The passengers were in unanimous applause of approval on being freed from their cocoons.
 We made our way through immigration, in spite of the long line, it was good to know that no forms are needed to walk through the immigration and customs any longer in San Jose SJO Airport.

 The surprise was at the car rental Avis – NO it is not the rental insurance which I was prepared from my past experience to pay and get.
 It was a long wait at the car rental of almost 2 hours.
-This made it really hard to know if I can catch the Ferry from Punta Arenas to Paquera (or Naranjo) to reach our planned destination Cabuya – a remote small town almost southwestern tip of Punta Arenas peninsula.
+This made it really hard to know if I can catch the Ferry from Punta Arenas to Paquera (or Naranjo) to reach our planned destination Cabuya – a remote small town almost southwestern tip of Nicoya peninsula.

 I had planned our drive for 2 hours to reach the ferry site at 5:30pm, but it was already 4:30pm when we left the car rental place after almost 2 hours of the “car rental experience”.
 I made things a little worse by picking the “no-toll” option accidentally on Google Maps, making this journey another